Check that the contract provides for the home to have Buildmark cover and details the name of the person or company that will be providing that cover.

 In the case of a building with shared 'common parts', the period of cover under Section 2 of your client's Buildmark policy for 'common parts' may be different to the period of cover for their individual apartment.
 The information in the Buildmark policy dealing with common parts should be referred to for details of how the period of cover is calculated in these cases.

 It is important that problems are reported promptly.
 Failure to do so may prejudice your client's rights to claim.

 Where we consider it necessary, we will arrange to carry out relevant technical investigations.

 We recommend that clients and their legal advisors consider whether it is appropriate to incur professional fees (including legal fees) in connection with a claim under Buildmark.
 We will not reimburse such fees unless there are exceptional circumstances.
 Written agreement should therefore be obtained from Claims in advance of incurring any such fees.

 Our contact details are set out in the Buildmark documents.
-Your client may contact us in writing at Claims Department, NHBC House, Davy Avenue, Knowlhill, Milton Keynes, MK5 8FP or by telephone on 0344 633 1000 and ask for 'Claims' or via our online Make a new claim.
+Your client may contact us in writing at: Claims Department, NHBC House, Davy Avenue, Knowlhill, Milton Keynes, MK5 8FP or by telephone on 0344 633 1000 and ask for 'Claims' or online via Make a new claim.

 Your client's rights under the Buildmark policy are in addition to any other legal rights that they may be entitled to.
-For instance rights to claim against the builder for breach of contract.
+For example, rights to claim against the builder for breach of contract.

 NHBC cannot assist with disputes arising out of the sale of the home, building contract or missive.
 Disputes over completion/date of entry dates, boundaries and the supply of extras or sums owing, for example, do not fall within the scope of the Buildmark policy.